 By Jerry Brownstein

 Facebook has become one of the world’s largest companies by offering people a place where they can share what they are thinking and doing.
-Despite the recent controversy swirling around the company and its founder Mark Zuckerberg, the social media giant keeps growing, and as of April 2019 it had almost 2.5 billion active users around the world.
+Despite the recent controversy swirling around the company and its founder Mark Zuckerberg, the social media giant keeps growing, and as of April 2020 it has more than 2.6 billion active users around the world.
 It has become the most important way that people connect with each other, and a major source of their news and information.
-Facebook’s revenue in 2018 was about 56 billion dollars, and 98% of that money came from advertising.
+Facebook’s revenue in 2019 was about 78 billion dollars, and 98% of that money came from advertising.
 Why is their advertising so lucrative?
 Because they have information that is extremely effective for manipulating the public.
 Where do they get this valuable information?
 From You.

 Most of us think that we use Facebook for free, but that is an illusion.